Creating a Simpler Christmas

 There are hundreds of little ways that you can simplify your Christmas.
 From how much money you spend, to how many parties you attend.

 Simplifying anything isn't an easy task.
-It means staying true to yourself, what you need, and what matters most to you and your family - while the world around you spins itself into a Christmas frenzy - that's hard, to begin with.
+It means staying true to yourself, what you need, and what matters most to you and your family - while the world around you spins itself into a Christmas frenzy.

 Each small change you can make adds up to a simpler, more intentional and less stressful Christmas.